LakkshitKhare/CollegeProjects/README.md

     cd CollegeProjects
     ```

-2. Navigate to the specific project folder and follow the instructions in its README file to run or compile the code.
+2. Navigate to the specific project folder and follow any instructions provided in the individual project files to run or compile the code.

 ## Languages and Tools

-- Java
 - Python
-- C++
+- C
-- Other tools and frameworks as needed

 ## License